USA NPN National Phenology Network

 Lilac borer is a clear-wing moth that can damage lilac, ash, and privet trees and shrubs by burrowing into the heartwood.

-Lilac Borer Current Day Forecast.
+Lilac Borer Current Day Forecast

-Lilac Borer 6-Day Forecast.
+Lilac Borer Six-Day Forecast

 Pheno Forecast maps predict key life cycle stages in invasive and pest species, to improve management efficacy.
 For insect pest species, Pheno Forecasts are based on published growing degree day (GDD) thresholds for key points in species life cycles.
 These key points typically represent life cycle stages when management actions are most effective.
 These maps are updated daily and available 6 days in the future.

 Help us improve these maps!
 Our Pheno Forecast map products are still in development, and we seek input on their performance in your area.
-Give your feedback on the sidebar on the right side of this page.
+Give your feedback at the bottom of the page.

 Lilac borer (Podosesia syringae), also known as ash borer, is a clear-wing moth that is native to North America and widespread in the U.S. The larvae tunnel into the trunks and lower branches of lilac, ash, and privet.
 Trees stressed by drought, injury, or recent transplanting are especially susceptible to borers.